awsdocs/aws-client-vpn-administrator-guide/doc_source/cvpn-getting-started.md

 1. Add an authorization rule for the network to specify which clients have access\.
 Perform the steps at [Step 4: Authorize Clients to Access a Network](#cvpn-getting-started-rules), for **Step 5** enter `0.0.0.0/0`, and for **Step 6** choose **Allow access to all users**\.

+1. Ensure that the security group, associated with subnet you are routing traffic through, allows inbound and outbound traffic to and from the internet\.
+To do this, add inbound and outbound rules that allow traffic to and from 0.0.0.0/0\.

 ## Step 6: Download the Client VPN Endpoint Configuration File<a name="cvpn-getting-started-config"></a>

 The final step is to download and prepare the Client VPN endpoint configuration file\.
 The configuration file includes the Client VPN endpoint and certificate information required to establish a VPN connection\.
 You must provide this file to the clients who need to connect to the Client VPN endpoint to establish a VPN connection\.
 The client uploads this file into their VPN client application\.